Mark f. Lindsay, President

 Mark Lindsay graduated from Macalester College in St. Paul, Minnesota.
 He obtained a law degree from Case Western Reserve University School of Law, graduated with a Masters degree with a concentration in International Affairs from Georgetown University, and graduated from the Advanced Management program at the University of Pennsylvania’s Wharton Business School.
 He is a member of the District of Columbia Bar.

-Ms. Morris has over 30 years of experience in the area of organizational development and communications and outreach.
+Ms. Morris has over 30 years of experience in the area of organizational development and communications and outreach, particularly in the areas of diversity, equity and inclusion.
 She has extensive leadership and management program development, delivery, and follow-up experience, with significant experience identifying team performance improvement opportunities and facilitation of groups.
 She is skilled in collaborative relationship management, strategic communications, inclusive community building, organizational resiliency programming and outreach.
 She has foreign language ability in Spanish, French and Norwegian.

 Ms. Morris holds a Master of Science degree in Journalism and Communications from Northwestern University, with additional coursework in Organizational Development at the Kellogg School.
 Her undergraduate work is from Macalester College in International Studies and Music.
 Her additional professional development training programs, seminars and graduate school workshops include coursework at the University of Pennsylvania’s Wharton Business School, the Cape Cod Institute in Massachusetts with Dr. Edgar Schein, and Accenture’s St. Charles University in Illinois.